-If you haven’t yet experienced the thrill of having a trophy buck, a huge hog, or a giant gobbler a mere twenty yards from your tree stand or ground blind while you draw your bow and carefully take aim, then watch as your arrow crosses the distance between you and your quarry like a lightning bolt striking its target, then you are missing one of the greatest thrills that hunting has to offer!
+If you haven’t yet experienced the thrill of downing a trophy buck, a huge hog, or a giant gobbler a mere twenty yards from your tree stand or ground blind while you draw your bow and carefully take aim, then watch as the arrow crosses the distance between you and your quarry like a lightning bolt striking its target, then you are missing one of the greatest thrills that hunting has to offer!

-Fortunately, all a hunter really needs to enter the sport of bow hunting is a traditional or compound bow, appropriate arrows and broadheads, and appropriate clothing; although, having either a tree stand and/or a ground blind is also recommended.
+Fortunately, all a hunter really needs to enter the thrilling sport of bow hunting is a traditional or compound bow, appropriate arrows and broadheads, and appropriate clothing; although, having either a tree stand and/or a ground blind is also recommended.

 Then, a little knowledge combined with some experience and a lot of patience will provide you with some of the most memorable hunts you will ever have!